 What Conditions Cause Slip and Fall Issues?

 A property owner/operator’s responsibilities to invitees, in particular, generally include maintaining reasonably safe conditions and providing those on their property a secure environment.
-Conditions for which property owners/operators may have legal liability for failing to correct often include:- Inadequate security measures
+Conditions for which property owners/operators may have legal liability for failing to correct often include:

 - Poorly maintained stairways and landings